The boundary entropy function for interface conformal field theories: Introduction

-In this work we'll focus entirely on the somewhat special case where the central charge $c$ on the two sides of the interface is the same, $c_L = c_R =c$.
+In this work, we will focus entirely on the somewhat special case where the central charge $c$ on the two sides of the interface is the same, $c_L = c_R = c$.
 Very little is known about $g_{\text{eff}}$ even in this limited context.
-It has previously been analyzed in few explicit holographic examples such as the Janus and RS braneworld solutions \cite{Karch_2021,Chapman_2019,Anous_2022}.
+It has previously been analyzed in a few explicit holographic examples such as the Janus and RS braneworld solutions \cite{Karch:2021qhd, Chapman:2018bqj, Anous:2022wqh}, or in free fermion theories \cite{Kruthoff:2021vgv}.
 These studies revealed that $g_{\text{eff}}$ indeed depends intricately on the ratio $l_L/l_R$ of the intervals around the interface.
+We will assume that $g_{\text{eff}}$ depends on the lengths $l_L$ and $l_R$ via only this ratio $l_L/l_R$ for the rest of this paper.
+In this case, the two different expressions for the EE are

-The 3d Janus solution \cite{Bak:2007jm}, a straightforward generalization of the original 5d Janus solution constructed in \cite{Bak_2003}, is a fully backreacted type IIB supergravity solution asymptotically approaching $AdS_3\times S^3 \times T^4$.\footnote{The compactification manifold $M_4$ may alternatively be $T^4$ or $K_3$, but $T^4$ offers a simpler dual SCFT.} It is holographically dual to an interface theory where the conformal field theory on either side of the interface is a non-linear sigma model with a $T^4/S_N$ target space.
-The marginal coupling corresponding to the $T^4$ size modulus remains constant in the two $1+1$-dimensional half-spaces but exhibits a discontinuity across a planar $0+1$-dimensional ace.
-The subcritical Randall-Sundrum (RS) braneworld model \cite{Karch_2001,Karch_2001_2}, by contrast, is based on Einstein gravity with a negative cosmological constant and includes a brane as matter content.
+The 3d Janus solution \cite{Bak:2007jm}, a straightforward generalization of the original 5d Janus solution constructed in \cite{Bak:2003jk}, is a fully backreacted type IIB supergravity solution asymptotically approaching $AdS_3\times S^3 \times T^4$.\footnote{The compactification manifold $M_4$ may alternatively be $T^4$ or $K_3$, but $T^4$ offers a simpler dual SCFT.} It is holographically dual to an interface theory where the conformal field theory on either side of the interface is a non-linear sigma model with a $T^4/S_N$ target space.
+The marginal coupling corresponding to the $T^4$ size modulus remains constant in the two $1+1$-dimensional half-spaces but exhibits a discontinuity across a planar $0+1$-dimensional space.
+The subcritical Randall-Sundrum (RS) braneworld model \cite{Karch:2000gx, Karch:2000ct}, by contrast, is based on Einstein gravity with a negative cosmological constant and includes a brane as matter content.
 For brane tensions below a critical value, the brane intersects the boundary along a timelike defect, with the regions on either side of the defect being empty AdS spaces.
 This setup provides a holographic dual to ICFTs, albeit as a bottom-up construction without explicit derivation from string theory.